 Washtenaw Community College offers the following HVAC programs:

-- Associate in applied science (AAS) in heating, ventilation, air conditioning and refrigeration (60 credit-hours)
+- Associate in applied science (AAS) in heating, ventilation, air conditioning, and refrigeration (60 credits)

-- Advanced certificate in heating, ventilation, air conditioning and refrigeration – Commercial trade (17 credit-hours)
+- An advanced certificate in heating, ventilation, air conditioning, and refrigeration – Commercial trade (17 credits)

-- Certificate in heating, ventilation, air conditioning and refrigeration – residential (25 credit-hours)
+- Certificate in heating, ventilation, air conditioning, and refrigeration – residential (25 credits)

 The advanced certificate in HVAC/R is ideal for students wanting to develop skills in HVAC/R installation or mechanics and includes courses such as refrigeration systems; hydronic systems; commercial industry standards with competency exams; energy audits; and air system layout and design.